Commuter Student Information

 Commuter students are not provided a meal plan through their Summer College tuition and program fees.
-Commuters do have the option of adding their own funds to a SUpercard account that can be used in eateries around campus.
+Commuters do have the option of adding their own funds to a SUpercard account that can be used in dining halls and eateries on campus.
 It is recommended that commuters arrange for this in advance of the start of their program.
 More information on the SUpercard account can be found through the Housing, Meal Plan, and ID Card Office.
-Commuter students may also wish to bring their own lunch or purchase food at one of the many eateries on Marshall Street near main campus.
+Commuter students may also wish to bring their own lunch or purchase food at one of the many restaurants and cafes on Marshall Street near main campus.

 Study Space on Campus

 Occasionally, commuter students wish to study or hang out on campus outside of class time.
 In addition to campus libraries, popular common/study spaces are the Panaschi Lounge in the Schine Student Center and the Life Sciences Building atrium.

 Safety and security of our residence halls is of the utmost importance, therefore commuter students are only permitted inside the Summer College residence hall when they are signed in as a guest of a Summer College residential student.
 Upon showing appropriate ID and signing in with a residential host, guests are permitted to hang out with their host and other Summer College peers on the main floor common area lounges of the residence hall until 9pm.